hkarpinen/portfolio-frontend/README.md

 # portfolio-frontend

 Next.js 15 App Router frontend for the portfolio.
-Provides UI for the Identity, Forum, and Bills services.
+Provides UI for the Identity, Forum, and Finance services.

 ## Stack